 Your own employees can be your brand's biggest cheerleaders!
 When they share good things about your company on their social media, it can really make a difference.
 People tend to trust what employees say more than what a company says about itself.
 In fact, according to a Edelman Barometer Trust Report, employees are considered more credible compared to their CEOs.

-Plus, 46% of CMOs also think employee advocacy is the best way to use social media to help their brand grow, reach more people, and even keep their employees happy.
+Plus, 46% of CMOs also think employee advocacy via social media helps their brand grow, reach more people, and even keep their employees happy.
 So, if you're not already using employee advocacy, it might be time to start.

 Let's talk about why this approach is so effective.